ukacino94/P2.3/README.md

 ## How far did you go with implementation?

 At the moment, we have a rough sketch (located above) of what the game interface would look like as well as the main functionality of the game.
-The game would be designed in REACT using their libraries.
+The game would be designed primarily in HTML, CSS, and JavaScript libraries.

 ## Plan to move forward
+Plan to move forward would be first developing a game prototype.
+Then determine what technology/languages we would need to use to create the user interface.
+After having a very basic game prototype done, we would continue to enhance the game design to look more appealing to the user.

-* Jason Mba:
+* Jason Mba:  Questions & Results Screen
-* Michael Kiros
+* Michael Kiros:  Log-in scren
-* Ukoh Ndukwo
+* Ukoh Ndukwo:  Leaderboard screen
-* John Yucetas
+* John Yucetas:  Main Menu screen
-* Pratik Patel
+* Pratik Patel:  How to play screen

 ## Team Members